wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) Any receiving Office availing itself of the faculty provided in paragraph (a) shall promptly inform the International Bureau, and the International Bureau shall promptly publish such information.

-### Rule 36 Minimum Requirements for International Searching Authorities
+### Rule 36---Minimum Requirements for International Searching Authorities

 ##### 36.1 Definition of Minimum Requirements